46bit/46b.it/_posts/2021-03-04-getting-alerted-when-cycle-paths-flood.md

 I've made a public Docker image for this if you want to re-use it: `ghcr.io/46bit/flood-exporter`.

+## What's next?

-The next step is to configure Prometheus or Grafana Cloud Agent to scrape that endpoint.
-I'll cover that in my next post.
+The next step is to configure Prometheus to scrape that endpoint, and Grafana to render some pretty graphics and send alerts.
+I cover that in **[my next post](/2021/getting-alerted-when-cycle-paths-flood-part-two/)**.